The cities of Normandy during the 1944 battles

 In front of the Americans, the Germans Grenadier-Regiment 915 (352.
 Infantry-Division) do not manage to oppose a frank resistance, not having enough support to fight effectively.
 At nightfall, they retreat to the south (in accordance with the orders of the Generalleutnant Dietrich Kraiss) and line up on a new line of defense, linking in particular the communes of Agy and Blay.

 The 3rd battalion of the 26th IR, more slowed by the Normandy countryside than by the German defenders, reached the village of Agy in the middle of the evening.
-The town is under control at 21:40, the defenders retreated to the south.
-The Americans then progress towards Dodigny, near Noron-la-Poterie.
+The town is under control in the morning of the 11th June after the assault of the 2nd battalion of the 26th IR, with the defenders retreating to the south.
+The Americans then moves towards Dodigny, near Noron-la-Poterie.

 Map of Agy: